Sholto Kynoch

-Sholto Kynoch is an English pianist.
+Sholto Kynoch is an English pianist who specializes in song and chamber music.

 Biography

-Born in London, Kynoch attended Ampleforth College before reading music at Worcester College, Oxford, where he was organ scholar.
+Born in London in 1979, Kynoch attended Ampleforth College before reading music at Worcester College, Oxford, where he was organ scholar.
 He studied piano accompaniment at the Royal Academy of Music and the Guildhall School of Music and Drama; his teachers have included Michael Dussek, Graham Johnson, Malcolm Martineau, Ronan O'Hora and Vanessa Latarche.

-He is the founder and artistic director of the Oxford Lieder Festival, and is the pianist of the Phoenix Piano Trio.
+He is the founder and artistic director of the Oxford International Song Festival, and is the pianist of the Phoenix Piano Trio.

+Personal life

+Kynoch is married to author Kate Wakeling, and they have two sons.